ELEC5620-Group83-2025Sem2/ELEC5620-Group83/backend/instructions/assignment-generation-instruction.md

 ```

 ## Output (STRICT)
-Return ONLY valid JSON with the following structure:
+Return ONLY valid JSON with the following structure.
+All values must be content-specific (no placeholders):

 ```json
 {